richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

    :::image type="content" source="../../media/glint/setup/gcch-enter-domain.png" alt-text="Screenshot of a guest sign in prompt for an organization's domain.":::

-9. Enter the email address connected to your GCC-High account, for example: `user@contoso.us`, and enter your password.
+9. Enter the email address connected to your GCC or GCC-High account, for example: `user@contoso.us`, and enter your password.

     :::image type="content" source="../../media/glint/setup/gcch-sign-in.png" alt-text="Screenshot of email and password entry for sign in.":::